ctsit/form_render_skip_logic/README.md

 ## Testing

 As shipped, the hooks are unconfigured.
 You will need to set configuration data as described in the section [Customizing the FRSL hooks](#customizing).
 That section provides configuration data that works with the [test_project.xml](test_project.xml).
 You can view the normal operation of the hooks by building a test project from this file and using the unmodified hooks.
-The project includes 4 subject records.
-Two records have a diagnosis of SAH while the other two have a diagnosis of _SDH_.
-When all three hooks are installed and activated on this project, the 4 subjects will show two different sets of accessible forms based on the diagnosis.
+The project includes 3 subject records describing animals of different species.
+When all 3 hooks are installed and activated on this project, the 3 subjects will show 3 different sets of accessible forms based on their species.

 ## Activating FRSL Hooks